VikRam615/Automation/README.md

 -   Python 3 and above

--   Nosetest configured

--   pytest for running tests
+-   Nosetest for running tests

 **Setup**